 For employment law advice call our Employment Solicitors on 03306069589 or contact us online and we will call you.

 There is no legal requirement for an employee to have a written contract of employment, although having something in writing can make it easier to understand what your contractual obligations and rights are.
-Many employment contracts tend to be verbal, especially in small businesses.
+Sometimes employment contracts can be verbal, which is especially common in small businesses.

 What are My Contract Terms?